publishing.co.uk Data Report2026

 How does AI decide which books to recommend?

 It doesn't read your sales page — it assembles an answer from sources it trusts.
-In our data the dominant sources were Wikipedia (2,200 citations), Goodreads (1,493) and YouTube (1,373).
+Across 850 books and 56,090 citations, the dominant sources were Wikipedia (3,642 citations), Goodreads (3,297) and YouTube (2,096).
 A book that's well represented on those sites is far more likely to be named than one that exists only on Amazon.

 Does Amazon matter for AI book recommendations?

 Far less than most authors assume.
-Across 188 books, the four models cited Amazon just 134 times — about one-sixteenth as often as Wikipedia.
+Across 850 books, three AI engines cited Amazon just 481 times — ranking it 14th of 4,706 sources.
+A companion 188-book/4-engine study found a 16× gap vs Wikipedia.
 Amazon is where readers buy; it is not where AI learns what to recommend.

 How do I get my book recommended by ChatGPT?